richarddemosouza/LoRaMac-IKS01A2/README.md

 #### Visualizing the messages through Serial

-The UART interface of the board is used to debug with prints.
+The UART interface is used to debug with prints.
 To access this interface, install the `Cutecom` program:

 ```sh
 $ sudo apt-get install cutecom